Investing

 Introducing Venture Capital Trusts

 The UK is one of the world’s most successful markets for entrepreneurial small companies.
-But companies that start small usually need investment capital to help them grow and develop.
+However, companies that start small usually need investment capital to help them grow and develop.

 Recognising that investing in such companies involves taking more risk than investing in larger listed companies (for example, BP or Vodafone), the government introduced Venture Capital Trusts (VCTs) in 1995 as a way of encouraging investment into Britain’s exciting, entrepreneurial businesses.
 In the nearly three decades since they were introduced, VCTs have helped to create jobs, reward innovation and bolster the UK economy.